onqlavelabs/onqlave.docs/docs/getting-started/quick-start.md

 ## **Choose your own flavor**

-After having your account, you can easily interact with Onqlave Platform via 2 types of interface:
+After having your account, you can easily interact with Onqlave Platform via 2 types of interface.
+Please note that the managed components are the same in each interface.

 ### **1. [Graphical Interface](../../guides/web-app-guide/overview-gui)**